sakos95/liquify/README.md

     ...
     })

-Add lib-liquify to your html code:
+Add lib-liquify to your html code, and specify the input and output arguments:

     <lib-liquify
 	    [addresses]="addresses"